erhickey/proctmux/README.md

 List of features requiring development to bring proctmux near parity with procmux:

-- General:
-    - wait for processes to end on quit
-    - help
 - Display:
     - sort process list
 - Processes: